South East Queensland’s water supply

 In recognition of this critical role, certain exemptions apply to persons, goods and services that support the supply chain that provides safe drinking water (this will include inputs essential to allow Seqwater to maintain its services and infrastructure).

 Government has put in place arrangements that enable entry into Queensland by our contractors and suppliers to support our critical water supply service.
-Suppliers and contractors should be familiar with the entry requirements and exemptions, and obtain the relevant documentation (for example, refer to https://www.qld.gov.au/border-pass)
+Suppliers and contractors should be familiar with the entry requirements and exemptions, and only travel from another State or Territory to Queensland and obtained the relevant documentation (for example, refer to https://www.qld.gov.au/border-pass) and fall within a relevant exemption.

 Important note: It is expected that all visiting suppliers, who are exempt from border restrictions and travelling into Queensland, will remain in their vehicle and practice social distancing wherever possible.
 This includes maintaining a distance of at least 1.5 metres from other persons where reasonably practicable.